 Light, waterproof, and glare-free are only some of the features of this Kindle model.
 Also, the battery lasts for weeks.

 Pop sockets are good to hold the phone to make videos or rest it while video calling.
 It’s much easier to carry a phone from its pop socket for you only need to use your 2-3 fingers to hold the pop socket versus using your entire palm to hold the phone.

 The phone I love – Google Pixel 4 XL.
 My partner has it, and I love the picture quality.
 Buy a Google Pixel if you love photography.

 I have a One Plus 5T, whose latest model is One Plus 7T.
 The phone is so easy to use.
 One Plus also has a good camera, but nothing like Google Pixel.
 As per usability and other features, I like One Plus better than Pixel.
 Also, the video stabilizer of One Plus is very good, something worth considering if you love making videos.

 Thank the universe for Powerbanks.
 You need one power bak that can charge your phone at least 2-3 times.
 If I didn’t have a power bank, I don’t know how I would have survived those weeks in the Kalga village in Himachal when power cuts were more frequent than the twists in the Game of Thrones’ plot.

-I love my Mi Power Bank that charges my One Plus 5T about four times, at least.
+I love my Anker Power Bank that charges my One Plus 5T about five times, at least.